Aswanym/test/README.md

 # test
 This is a simple Api that will perform CRUD operations, using python django restframework.
+Here 'assignment' is main project folder and 'example' is the app.